15 Toys That Don't Make Noise That Your 3-Year-Old Will Love!

-#7 Wooden Blocks
+7. Wooden Blocks

-This isn't the actual set we have but it looks very similar to the much more expensive set my daughter received at Christmas and this one even comes with a carrying bag which ours did not.
+This isn't the actual set we have, but it looks very similar to the much more expensive set my daughter received at Christmas, and this one even comes with a carrying bag which ours did not.

-#8 Melissa & Doug Lace and Trace Shapes
+8. Melissa & Doug Lace and Trace Shapes

-Obviously we really dig Melissa & Doug in this house and these Lace and Trace Shapes are no exception.
+Obviously, we really dig Melissa & Doug in this house, and these Lace and Trace Shapes are no exception.
 Cradled in a classic Melissa & Doug wooden box, this set comes with five wooden shapes—a slice of pizza (triangle), an orange (circle), a cracker (square), a kite (diamond), and a stop sign (octagon)—along with five coordinating laces for each shape so that your little one can pull the string through the holes along each object's edge while thinking about shapes and colors and practicing fine motor skills and hand/eye coordination.

 Our daughter personally loves to use the laces to get the cat to come out of his hiding spot.
 So.
 Another cat-friendly toy right here.

-#9 ALEX Toys Little Hands Paper Bag Puppets
+9. ALEX Toys Little Hands Paper Bag Puppets

 make it super easy to give your child all of the supplies they need for a given craft with kid-friendly illustrated instructions to go along with it.
 All by herself (seriously!) my daughter made each paper bag animal puppet included in this set while I packed up for our big move.
 It kept her occupied and made it so that I could get through what is essentially my least favorite life-chore next to childbirth and going to the OB.
 She was so proud of herself she ended up doing her sister's kit too.
 The ALEX Toys craft kits

-#10 Toysmith Garden Root Viewer
+10. Toysmith Garden Root Viewer

 I'm not going to sit here and pretend with you like I didn't kill every last seed that came in this set.
 Looking back, it was dumb to leave our little seedlings outside.